-Civil history is recommended on applicants who are being hired or promoted to executive positions.
-This search will provide a 7-year search of lawsuits filed by or against an individual or business including bankruptcies and liens, directly from the source.
+Civil history records are recommended for applicants who are being hired or promoted to executive positions.
+This search will provide a seven-year search of lawsuits filed by or against an individual or business including bankruptcies and liens, directly from the source.
 (County and State court and/or Federal District court).

 Criminal On-Site History Record Search

-This search will provide a 7-year search of criminal records directly from the source.
-Searches conducted outside the U.S. vary.
-(County and State court and/or Federal District court).
+Criminal on-site history records will provide a 7-year search of criminal records directly from the source.
+Searches conducted outside the U.S. vary (County and State court and/or Federal District court).

-Education history is commonly falsified on resumes and job applications.
-We will verify a degree, credential or license received, as well as the date awarded (time information is received varies from institutions and states).
+Education and credential history are commonly falsified on resumes and job applications.
+We will verify a degree, credential, or license received, as well as the date awarded (time information is received varies from institutions and states).

-We will contact colleagues and co-workers listed on the applicant’s resume or job application to obtain an assessment of the applicant’s capabilities, ethics and work record.
+Reference checks involves contacting colleagues and co-workers listed on the applicant’s resume or job application to obtain an assessment of the applicant’s capabilities, ethics, and work record.

-This trace serves as an identifier.
-It reveals names associated with a Social Security number, past and present addresses and it is an essential element in researching criminal history.
+Social security trace serves as an identifier.
+It reveals names associated with a Social Security Number, past and present addresses, and it is an essential element in researching criminal history.